thomashoullier/simplex-circumsphere/README.md

 * `radius`: Radius of the circumsphere, eg `2.5`

 Will return nil if the simplex is degenerate.

-## Proof
-I include a short note on the computation in a nice latex format [here](doc/simplex-circumsphere.tex), this is adapted from Gautam Manohar [2].

 ## Dependencies
 * `simplex-circumsphere`: